-If you are a homeowner, at one point or the other during the life of your mortgage, you may find yourself thinking about refinancing your mortgage.
-The promise to save yourself thousands in mortgage payments is definitely tempting, especially when interest rates are low.
-But when should you refinance your mortgage?
-And do you really need to?
+If you are a homeowner, at one point or the other during the life of your mortgage, you may find yourself thinking, "is now a good time to refinance my mortgage?"
+The promise to save yourself thousands in payments is definitely tempting, especially when interest rates are low.
+But when should you refinance your mortgage, and do you really need to?

 Low-interest rate environments make refinancing an attractive opportunity for some.
-But is refinancing right for you?
+After all, your home is a large purchase and expensive, but is refinancing right for you?
 Let’s dive into the details.

 Usually, you’ll seek out a lower interest rate or a lower monthly payment.
 In some cases, you may even choose to pull cash out when you refinance.

 In most cases, your refinancing options are limited to large loans.
 A common opportunity for refinancing is with your home’s mortgage.
-But you can also refinance other loans such as your student loans.
+But you can also refinance other loans such as your student loans or a car loan.

 Lower interest rate

-The biggest perk of refinancing is that you have the opportunity to secure a lower interest rate.
-In fact, if you aren’t able to secure a lower interest rate through refinancing then it may not be worth the effort.
+Before answering the question, "is now a good time to refinance my mortgage?" know this: the biggest perk of refinancing is that you have the opportunity to secure a lower interest rate with your new loan.
+In fact, if you aren’t able to secure a lower rate through refinancing then it may not be worth the effort.

 With a lower interest rate attached to your debt, you’ll pay less in interest over the lifetime of the loan.
 In the case of a mortgage, you could stand to save several thousand dollars on your loan if you are able to shave off a percentage point on your interest rate.